 While we cannot control the behaviour of others – we can control the behaviour that we demonstrate, and by living above the line we encourage others to do so also.

-Being in BED is a breeding ground for toxic relationships and environments.
+Being in BED is a breeding ground for toxic relationships and environments, and a negative team culture.

 People and businesses find themselves thinking and behaving below the line whenever they consciously or subconsciously avoid accountability for their own tasks and responsibilities.
 It is a natural defensive tactic to think below the line.
 It is important to recognise this thinking as BED but act above the line.